We Align with You

-Douglas oversees the claim service function for Risk International.
-He continues to negotiate significant insurance claim recoveries for key clients and has negotiated and resolved international insurance claim disputes with European insurers for both domestic and foreign losses.
+After almost 30 years with Risk International, Douglas stepped down from his role as executive vice president and general counsel at the end of 2016, but remains on the board of Risk International Holdings and will continue to work in an advisory role with Risk International’s claims group.
+During his tenure at Risk International, Douglas negotiated significant insurance claim recoveries for key clients as well as negotiated and resolved international insurance claim disputes with European insurers for both domestic and foreign losses.
 Douglas also spearheaded the company’s insurance research efforts in Moscow, Berlin, Vienna, Prague, and Rome to retrieve Holocaust-era documentation related to confiscated Jewish insurance policies.
-He continues to oversee major insurance research and reconstruction projects for the company’s clients.

 Recognized as an expert in insurance archaeology, policy reconstruction, and insurance claim recovery, Douglas has been quoted in Risk & Insurance, Business Insurance, The Journal of Commerce, Il Mondo, The New York Times, The Wall Street Journal, and has been interviewed on National Public Radio.
 He has been a frequent speaker at regional and national seminars on the topics of insurance archaeology and insurance claim resolution, and has testified at various regulatory and congressional hearings on the issue of insurance recovery for Holocaust victims.